Plant Industry - Plant Protection Section -

 American ginseng (Panax quinquefolius) is a North Carolina native plant that is also found in many parts of eastern United Sates as well as parts of Canada.
 According to NatureServe (2010), this species is imperiled throughout its Canadian range, and vulnerable throughout all eastern states with the exception of Pennsylvania, Wisconsin, North Carolina, South Carolina, and Alabama.
-Please consult this website for more ginseng conservation information.

 American Ginseng bears great resemblance to East Asian Ginseng (Panax ginseng) which has been used medicinally for thousands of years.
 Heavy exploitation of East Asian Ginseng has apparently caused the near complete disappearance of the plant from its native habitat in China and the Korean peninsula.
 However, demand for Ginseng and Ginseng-derived products appears to be growing.
 Because American Ginseng roots (see picture below) appear very similar to the East Asian, the plant is highly prized and is likely filling the gap in Asian market left by the collapse of the wild populations East Asian Ginseng.

 American Ginseng has been harvested for generations in North Carolina, apparently extending back to Cherokee days.
 “Sang” has probably always been most abundant in the mountain region although small populations are known in scattered locations in the Piedmont, and have even been reported from the Sandhills and Coastal Plain.
 However, there has been little documented harvest outside the mountains in recent years.
 Readers may learn more about responsible harvesting and selling here.